aza547/wow-recorder/README.md

 Nothing magic happens here, the application watches the combat log file for events, records to disk and then plays back the recordings in the user interface.

-Only 64 bit Windows (any modern version) and retail WoW are currently supported.
+Only 64 bit Windows (any modern version) is currently supported.

 ![](https://i.imgur.com/6GaC0bE.png)